sophialyj/system-design-primer/README.md

 * **Consistency** - Any transaction will bring the database from one valid state to another.
 The status of the database after each transaction should remain consistent.
 This means that the transaction execution should not violate any database constraints otherwise it will be aborted.
 * **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially. if multiple transactions are accessing to the same data at the same time, the resulting database status should be the same obtained executing the transactions in a serially (i.e.: one after the other).
 This means that the execution of a transaction should not interfere with the others.
 * **Durability** - Transactions that complete successfully must get written to durable storage.
 If a transaction is successfully committed, the system status should be persistent even in case of a system failure.

+DB proxy:
+What if we want to eliminate single point of failure?
+What if the dataset is too large for one single machine to hold?
+For MySQL, the answer is to use a DB proxy to distribute data, either by clustering or by sharding.
+Clustering is a decentralized solution.
+Everything is automatic.
+Data is distributed, moved, rebalanced automatically.
+Nodes gossip with each other, (though it may cause group isolation).

+Sharding is a centralized solution.
+If we get rid of properties of clustering that we don’t like, sharding is what we get.
+Data is distributed manually and does not move.
+Nodes are not aware of each other.

 There are many techniques to scale a relational database: **master-slave replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.